 Solothurn is one of the country’s main producers of watches

-It is always “punctual” in the best Swiss character, because it produces the world’s most accurate watches.
+It is always “punctual” in the best Swiss character because it produces the world’s most accurate watches.
 Regarding the quality of Swiss watches, comments are superfluous, but the fact that Solothurn is one of the country’s main producers of watches, especially wrist watches, speaks for itself.
 Despite not having any special technologies over French, British or Germans, the whole world recognized that it was the Swiss, who succeeded in the most delicate operations with all sorts of small thin-walled cylinders, cog wheels, balance regulators and switch mechanisms.
 The release of world’s first wristwatches with automatic winding in 1926 at the factory in Grenchen is an excellent proof of that.

 Solothurn is one of the leading industrial and economic hubs

-In addition to watch production other branches of precision instrumentation are developed as well.
-These are different devices used in scientific laboratories.
+In addition to the watch production, other branches of precision instrumentation are developed as well.
+These include various devices applied in scientific laboratories.
 In the development of new medical technologies in almost all countries of the world, devices, produced in the canton of Solothurn, are used.
 Here, the world’s best prostheses of various parts of the human body are also manufactured.
-Such a great demand for the products of its enterprises is simply explained: everyone loves accuracy, reliability and everything new.
+Such a great demand for the products of its enterprises is simply explained: everyone loves accuracy, reliability, and everything new.
 The latter does not seem to fit perfectly with the stereotyped view of Switzerland as a conservative country.
 But nevertheless: in two large cities of the canton, Solothurn and Olten, there are branches of the corporation “Business Service”, where experts not only help to solve any specific issues in the field of marketing, innovation, tax policy, logistics, but train entrepreneurs from different countries with the latest methods of business.
 There are no large banks in the canton, but local banks turned this disadvantage both for themselves and their clients into a plus, providing the most favorable conditions for lending to small businesses and their investors and reducing tax rates if the company conducts research.

 How to get to Solothurn?